 In the longer term, the United States and its international partners should consider the following steps:

-Countries will not take on strong efforts to reduce emissions unless they are confident that others are playing their part.
-Nor will wealthier countries provide financial or technological assistance to poorer counterparts unless they are confident that the efforts they support are actually implemented.
+Countries will not make strong efforts to reduce emissions unless they are confident that others are playing their part.
+Nor will wealthier countries provide financial or technological assistance to poorer counterparts unless they are confident that the efforts they support will actually be implemented.

 This demands robust institutional capacity to verify that countries are making the cuts and investing in the emissions-cutting actions that they claim to be.
 The precise approach to this could take multiple forms, with the task falling primarily to the international level at one extreme, and domestic institutions at the other.
 At a minimum, an international institution will need to aggregate national-level reporting; this might usefully happen under the aegis of the UNFCCC.
 Other lessons in monitoring and verification might be learned from experience with the WTO, IMF, and OECD.